-From hotels and restaurants to schools and office buildings, a reliable vacuum is an essential piece of hardware.
+From hotels and restaurants to schools and office buildings, reliable industrial vacuum cleaners are essential pieces of hardware.
 In fact, it’s estimated around 15-25% of the total cleaning cost of any building is allocated to vacuuming.
 Which means that when it comes to selecting commercial and industrial vacuum cleaners, you need to not only be prudent about your selection but should also plan to have multiple types of vacuums on hand to ensure every possibility is covered.

-This is not the time to take a wild guess at the kind of vacuums you need or skimp on inferior products that could leave you sweeping up a back-breaking mess that needs a vacuum.
+This is not the time to take a wild guess at the kind of vacuum cleaner you need, or skimp on inferior products that could leave you sweeping up a back-breaking mess that needs a vacuum.
 Less expensive vacuuming equipment is a false economy.
 It needs to be either repaired or replaced regularly and is often more costly in the long run than purchasing the right equipment at the outset.
 So, choosing the right vacuum(s) for your business is crucial.

 But if this all sounds like a headache, don’t worry.
-We’ll take you through the applications of vacuums, the types of environments they’ll be facing, and what kind of vacuums you’ll need to get the job done well every time.
+We’ll take you through the applications of vacuums, the types of environments they’ll be facing, and the best hoover you’ll need to get the job done well every time.

 FIRST THING’S FIRST: WHAT KINDS OF FLOORS ARE YOU CLEANING?